 For some patents, alteration of the patent term by even a single day can be of huge economic significance.
 Because the deadlines for challenging patent term adjustment determinations fall shortly after the date of patent issuance, patentees would be well advised to check recent patent term adjustments carefully.

-Please contact me at email@example.com if you have any questions about this post or any patent‑related matters.
+If you have any questions about this post or any other related matters, please contact us at firstname.lastname@example.org.